thecontinium/langchain-academy/module-1/README.OLLAMA.md

 Use [this](https://github.com/langchain-ai/langgraph-studio/issues/112) to get ollama working inside the docker image.
 To get ollama working from within the Lang Studio which uses Docker we need to explicitly define the base url mapped to the external resource.
+The code has been updated other use:

 ``` python
 llm = ChatOllama( model="llama3.1-tool", temperature=0,base_url="http://host.docker.internal:11434") # other params...)